astoilkov/jsblocks/README.md

 ### Ask a question

-> We are watching and ready to answer your questions quickly.
+> We are ready to answer your questions quickly.

 * [Stack Overflow](http://stackoverflow.com/questions/tagged/jsblocks)
 * [Github Issue](https://github.com/astoilkov/jsblocks/issues/new)